Solutions, not politics. That is my pledge to you.

-> Details: I believe education is a primary driver of many good things we desire: less crime, less poverty, better health, more stable populations, economic development and much more… not to mention a brighter future for us all.
+Details: I believe education is a primary driver of good things we desire: less crime, less poverty, better health, more stable populations, economic development and much more…not to mention a brighter future for us all.
 Why do we put up such a fuss about investing in education?
-Even though it took intervention by the courts, education funding has again been set on the right track.
-Not only does this funding begin helping Kansas students to be better prepared, it also helps reduce demands on local property taxes.
+Unfortunately, it took intervention by the courts, however, increased funding of education has again been set on the right track.
+Not only does this begin helping Kansas students to be better prepared, it also helps reduce demands on local property taxes.

-While the “3 R’s” are still a foundational part of education, life has changed; families have changed; schools have changed; the world has changed.
+While the ‘3 R’s’ are still a foundational part of education, life has changed; families have changed; the world has changed.
 Accordingly, the educational process must change.
-This change requires continual investment in the basics, in human resources, in strategy development, technology, and more.
+This requires continual investment in the basics, in human resources, in strategy development, technology and more.
 I like what I read about the ‘Kansas Can’ initiative launched by the Kansas State Board of Education.
-I understand the mission is to create more effective Pre-K thru 12 learning.
+I understand the mission is to create more effective PreK-12 learning.
 All that being said, we should expect efficiency from our educational systems with funds committed to mission critical operations.
-I also believe we need to keep the focus on classrooms and not be so tempted by the myriad of extra-curricular activities and excessive architectural design features.
+I also believe we need to keep the focus on classrooms and not be quite so tempted by the myriad of extra-curricular activities and excessive architectural design features.

 The constant litigation in Kansas about education funding is frustrating and expensive.
 In part, it’s simply another symptom of the sickness and ineffectiveness of partisan politics.
-I do not believe a state constitutional amendment concerning who has ultimate power to determine educational spending, is a wise idea.
-Our government is balanced by the legislative, judicial, and executive branches.
+I do NOT believe a constitutional amendment concerning who has ultimate power to determine educational spending, is a wise idea.
+Our government is balanced by the legislative, judicial and executive branches.
 To upset that balance, especially on this important issue of education of our young people, seems ill-conceived.

 But doesn’t the Kansas Constitution require a balanced budget?